Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Global invariance of NLW

-\begin{theorem}[Global invariance] We have $\mu \circ \flow_t = \mu$ for all $0 \leq t \leq T$. \end{theorem} \begin{proof} We know a priori that the pushforward measure $\mu \circ \flow_t$ exists as $\flow_t$ is a measurable map.
-(By Theorem~\ref{thm:globalization_generator}, we only need to check restrictions to bounded domains.
-There $\flow_t$ is almost surely defined as a composition of small-time periodic flows.)
+\begin{theorem}[Global invariance] We have $\vec{\mu} \circ \flow_t\inv = \vec{\mu}$ for all $0 \leq t \leq T$. \end{theorem} \begin{proof} We know \emph{a priori} that the pushforward measure $\vec{\mu} \circ \flow_t\inv$ exists as $\flow_t$ is a measurable map.
+(It is well-defined by Remark~\ref{rem:global flow}.
+By Theorem~\ref{thm:globalization_generator}, we only need to check restrictions to bounded domains.
+There $\flow_t$ is almost surely defined as composition of small-time periodic flows.)

 By the weak limit and finite-volume invariance, we also have that for all bounded and continuous $f \colon \dataspace^{-2\varepsilon}(\rho) \to \R$,